codeforamerica/sebt-self-service-portal-state-connector/README.md

 This service should be installed as a peer to the main `sebt-self-service-portal` application repo and relevant state connector (eg, [sebt-self-service-portal-co-connector](https://github.com/codeforamerica/sebt-self-service-portal-co-connector)).

-1. Clone and follow instructions for setting up the main application, `sebt-self-service-portal`
+1. Clone and follow README instructions for setting up the main `sebt-self-service-portal` application
 2. Clone this repository in the same parent folder
 3. Clone the relevant state connector repository in the same parent folder
 4. From the root of this repo, run `dotnet tool restore` to install the .NET dependencies